Nasdanika-Models/architecture/demos/internet-banking-system/internet-banking-system-architecture.md

 ../../root-properties.png
 ```

-This documentation was generated from [internet-banking-system-architecture.md](https://github.com/Nasdanika-Models/architecture/blob/main/demos/internet-banking-system/internet-banking-system-architecture.md) markdown file with the image above embedded using ``png-resource`` fenced block.
+This documentation was generated from [internet-banking-system-architecture.md](https://github.com/Nasdanika-Models/architecture/blob/main/demos/internet-banking-system/internet-banking-system-architecture.md) markdown file with the image above embedded using ``png-resource`` fenced block
+and the diagram embedded using ``drawio`` fenced block with ``representations/drawio/diagram`` expansion token.

 Diagram semantic elements were mapped to the root semantic element (``ArchitectureDescription``) using the following [``feature-map``](https://github.com/Nasdanika-Models/family#feature-map):